eltonokada/be-tech-assessment/README.md

 The service uses three tables: `sessions`, `coaches`, and `clients`.

+The `sessions` table has the following structure:

+- `coach_hash_id`: A foreign key referencing the unique identifier of the coach.
+- `client_hash_id`: A foreign key referencing the unique identifier of the client.
+- `start`: The start time of the session.
+- `duration`: The duration of the session, in minutes.
+- `created_at`: The timestamp when the session was created.
+- `updated_at`: The timestamp when the session was last updated.

 The `coaches` table has the following structure:

 - `coach_hash_id`: A unique identifier for each coach.